 These resources also have helpful information about mental health support for teenagers:

 If you’re unsure, your GP will be able to guide you to the most appropriate services for your family.

 Depression is no-one’s fault, even if it seems to run in your family.
 Many factors influencing depression will be outside your control.
-But there’s a lot you can do every day to foster your child’s mental health and reduce your child’s risk.
+But there’s a lot you can do every day to foster your child’s mental health and reduce your child’s risk of depression.

-If your child is suffering from depression, there are important things you can do to help in your everyday family life.
+If your child has depression, there are important things you can do to help in your everyday family life.